michel1991/ocp-java-11/security/README.md

 Options D and E are incorrect and have nothing to do with marking a class final.
 Option F is incorrect as the contents of the class can still be changed, even if the class is marked final.

+#### Which of the following best protect against inclusion attacks?
+(Choose two.)
+* A. Encrypt user passwords.
+* B. Use immutable objects.
+* C. Limit the recursive depth of ZIP files.
+* D. Apply a blacklist to the input data.
+* E. Turn the computer off when not in use.
+* F. Restrict the number of parse levels of XML files.

+Inclusion attacks occur when multiple files or components are embedded within a single entity, such as a zip bomb or the billion laughs attack.
+Both can be thwarted with depth limits, making option C and F correct.
+The rest of the options are not related to inclusion attacks.